secure-systems-lab/code-style-guidelines/README.md

   platform_specific_module = None
 ```

-A bare 'except:' clause will catch !SystemExit and !KeyboardInterrupt
+A bare `except:` clause will catch `SystemExit` and `KeyboardInterrupt`
 exceptions, making it harder to interrupt a program with Control-C,
 and can disguise other problems.
 If you want to catch all
-exceptions that signal program errors, use 'except Exception:'.
+exceptions that signal program errors, use `except Exception:`.

-A good rule of thumb is to limit use of bare 'except' clauses to two
+A good rule of thumb is to limit use of bare `except` clauses to two
 cases:

 1) If the exception handler will be printing out or logging the traceback; at
 least the user will be aware that an error has occurred.

 2) If the code needs to do some cleanup work, but then lets the exception
-propagate upwards with 'raise'.  'try...finally' is a better way to handle this
+propagate upwards with `raise`.  `try...finally` is a better way to handle this
 case.

-Additionally, for all try/except clauses, limit the 'try' clause
+Additionally, for all try/except clauses, limit the `try` clause
 to the absolute minimum amount of code necessary.
 Again, this
 avoids masking bugs.